 ▲▲ York Castle Museum Far-ranging collection displaying everyday objects from Victorian times to the present.

-▲▲ National Railway Museum Train buff's nirvana, tracing the history of all manner of rail-bound transport.
+▲▲ National Railway Museum Train buff's paradise, tracing the history of all manner of rail-bound transport.

 ▲ The Shambles Atmospheric old butchers' quarter, with colorful, tipsy medieval buildings.